 Consensus mechanism

-The consensus mechanism is the backbone of any blockchain, ensuring the security and integrity of the network.
+The consensus mechanism is the backbone of many blockchain solutions, ensuring the security and integrity of the network.
 In this arena, TON vs Ethereum vs Solana present distinct approaches.

 Both TON and Ethereum utilize the Proof-of-Stake (PoS) consensus mechanism.
 In PoS, validators stake their cryptocurrency holdings to secure the network.
 Validators with larger stakes have a higher chance of being chosen to validate transactions and add new blocks to the blockchain.
 This approach is known for its energy efficiency compared to the older Proof-of-Work (PoW) mechanism used by Bitcoin and Ethereum before the Merge.